Skip to main content

 Outcome

-Students can name their legislators, track bills, and explain the committee process without being told to study.
+Students can name their legislators, track bills, and explain the committee process by Week 4 — without being told to study.

 High School U.S. History